What was the greatest chart song of all time?

 As with all the complex calculations described on the site you can decide to try a

-gives you all the data you need.
+different approach.
 If your analysis shows something

 interesting tell us about it.